-Virginia cities hope to cash in after voters approve casino measures
+Virginia cities hope to cash in after voters approved casino measures

-The General Assembly passed a measure earlier this year permitting those localities to consider gambling after officials there pleaded for help in boosting their economies.
-A fifth city, Richmond, also won clearance from lawmakers to consider a casino, but opted to wait another year before putting it on the ballot.
+The General Assembly passed a measure this year permitting those localities to consider gambling after officials there pleaded for help in boosting their economies.
+A fifth city, Richmond, also won clearance from lawmakers to consider a casino but opted to wait another year before putting it on the ballot.

-It’s a landmark change — Virginia is one of only 10 states in the country with no casinos.
+It is a landmark change — Virginia is one of only 10 states with no casinos.

 Despite the lopsided votes, residents in each case had launched vigorous opposition campaigns.
-That turned particularly rancorous in Norfolk, where opponents portrayed the deal as bad for the city and financially unviable.
+The debate turned particularly rancorous in Norfolk, where opponents portrayed the deal as bad for the city and financially unviable.

-The opposition campaign was partly funded by the Baltimore developer Cordish Cos., which operates a downtown Norfolk commercial center called Waterside and claimed it had negotiated the right to have first dibs on a potential casino if the state ever legalized gaming.
+The opposition campaign was partly funded by the Cordish Cos., the Baltimore developer that operates a downtown Norfolk commercial center called Waterside.
+Cordish claimed it had negotiated the right to have first dibs on a potential project if the state ever legalized casino gambling.

-Earlier this week, a Cordish executive told a Norfolk television station that the developer intended to file a lawsuit to block the deal.
-The company did not respond to a request for comment.
+Last week, a Cordish executive told a Norfolk television station that the developer intended to file a lawsuit to block the deal.
+The company did not respond to a Washington Post request for comment.

-Norfolk’s political and business leaders have lined up behind the project, which is sponsored by the Pamunkey Indian tribe in partnership with Tennessee gaming billionaire Jon Yarborough.
+Norfolk’s political and business leaders have lined up behind the project, which is sponsored by the Pamunkey Indian tribe in partnership with Tennessee billionaire Jon Yarbrough.

 “I think it’s a great idea,” said Kurt Krause, head of the Visit Norfolk tourism group.
-“To add a casino I think makes Norfolk an incredibly attractive destination.”
+“To add a casino, I think, makes Norfolk an incredibly attractive destination.”

 Opponents from a group called Citizens for an Informed Norfolk renewed charges that the casino was being railroaded into a low-income, predominantly Black area on the waterfront.